Tim Huelskamp: Post-congressional career

 From June 2017 to June 2019, Huelskamp served as the president of the Heartland Institute, an Illinois-based conservative think tank.

 Huelskamp is a senior political advisor for CatholicVote.org.

-His PAC was responsible for sending misleading texts the day before the 2022 Kansas Primary, indicating that a Yes vote protected abortion choice, although the reverse was true.
+His PAC was responsible for sending misleading texts the day before the 2022 Kansas primary, indicating that a Yes vote protected abortion choice, although the reverse was true.

 Personal life

-Huelskamp and his wife Angela live in Fowler, Kansas.
+Huelskamp and his wife Angela live in Hutchinson, Kansas.
 They have four adopted children.